kiwigrid/helm-charts/README.md

 ##  Support

 Please don't write mails directly to the maintainers.
-Use The Github issue tracker instead.
+Use the Github issue tracker instead.